ninhnguyen01/DataScience_Project/README.md

-# CodeAcademy
+# CodeCademy
-This repository contains projects completed on CodeCademy.
+This repository contains projects completed on codecademy.